 - `bytes32`

-Solidity compiler versions from 0.8.11 and 0.8.12 had a bug that meant literal parameters were incorrectly
+Solidity compiler versions 0.8.11 and 0.8.12 had a bug that meant literal parameters were incorrectly

 encoded by `abi.encodeCall()` in certain circumstances.